-In 2011, City Manager Phil Batchelor, a published author, used

-Meyer the fire chief job again.
-"I've shouldn't have had.
-We were buildgot a question for you," Batchelor said.
+In 2011, City Manager Phil Batchelor, a published author, used his way with words when he offered Meyer the fire chief job again.
+"I've got a question for you," Batchelor said.
 "Are you going to live your life with fear, or are you going to empower yourself to be as great as you can be?
 Answer that question, and you'll find the answer to whether you'll take this job."